Tinram/Go-Notes/README.md

 <a id="channels"></a>
 ## Channels

-+ connection / conduit of same datatype between goroutines
++ conduit of same datatype between goroutines
 + channels avoid shared memory and mutexes
 + *send* and *receive* are main operations
 + synchronous (*unbuffered*) or asynchronous (*buffered*)